dummas2008/libadblockplus-android/README.md

 If adblock engine provider is not set, it's created by AdblockWebView instance automatically.

 Use `setSiteKeysConfiguration(..)` to support sitekeys whitelisting.
 This is optional but highly suggested.
-See `MainActivity.java` on usage example.
+See `TabFragment.java` on usage example.

+Use `setEventsListener()` to subscribe and unsubscribe to ad blocking and whitelisting events, eg.
+"resource loading blocked" or "resource loading whitelisted" event that can be used for stats.
+For the latter there is a convenience class `WebViewCounters` which can be bound to `EventsListener` and notify your View about new values.
+See an example of usage in WebView Application.

 Use `dispose(Runnable disposeFinished)` to release resources (**required**).
 Note it can be invoked from background thread.

+Enabling/disabling of ad blocking per AdblockWebView is not supported.

+Ad blocking requires JavaScript to be enabled and every AdblockWebView instance enables JavaScript during the initialization.

 ### Building